 Medicaid Penalty Period Avoidance

-Last updated on: February 8, 2024
+Last updated on: December 18, 2025

 It is important to plan for Medicaid as soon as you can to secure your eligibility for Medicaid.
 There are certain look-back exceptions and exemptions, particularly for families in difficult situations.
-Some options can be confusing, with difficult terms to meet without the help of a Medicaid planning attorney.
+Some options can be confusing, with difficult terms to meet without the help of a Houston Medicaid planning attorney.
 Certain common mistakes and violations can occur.
 Call The Law Office of Whitney L. Thompson at (281) 214-0173 to speak with a skilled Houston Medicaid planning lawyer.

 What is the Medicaid Transfer Penalty?